ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 from network to network controller or analytics and then reported to upper layer system (e.g., the alarm handler within the OSS).

-Similarly, the network incident are reported from the network to the network controller or analytics and then reported to the upper layer system (e.g., incident handler within the OSS).
+Similarly, the network incident is reported from the network to the network controller or analytics and then reported to the upper layer system (e.g., incident handler within the OSS).
 Upper layer system may store these network incidents and provide the information for fault analysis (e.g.,